Did you know that there are around two dozen different risks that every gastric surgery patient should be aware of before opting for the procedure?

 - Vomiting – food intolerance and vomiting are relatively common early on after gastric surgeries due to the gastrojejunostomy becoming too narrow while it tries to heal.
 Until the upper join remodels back to normal after around six months, it may be necessary to rewind to a liquid diet and soft foods during that time.

-Post-Operative Long Term Risks
+Post-Operative Long-Term Risks

 Now, let’s dive a bit deeper into the longer-term risks and complications.
-Still, it’s essential to keep in mind that they all don’t apply to every gastric surgery out there, and some risks and complications are not included in the list because they apply to only one specific procedure.
-You can read more specifically about every procedure from here.
+Still, it’s essential to keep in mind that they don’t apply to every gastric surgery out there, and some risks and complications are not included in the list because they apply to only one specific procedure.
+You can read more specifically about every procedure here.

 Long-term risks may include: